Docs

 To avoid leaking sensitive information, you should consider storing sensitive information outside of your project files.
 In no case should you ever git commit passwords or other secrets into the repository.

-This guide demonstrates two ways to externalize sensitive data: using system environment variables; and using an external properties file
+This guide demonstrates three ways to externalize sensitive data: using system environment variables; using an external properties file; and using encrypted property values with Jasypt.

 Use System Environment Variables